BofA Securities lifts Carrier Global Corporation [CARR] price estimate. Who else is bullish?

 BofA Securities have made an estimate for Carrier Global Corporation shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on May 18, 2022.
 While these analysts kept the previous recommendation, Wells Fargo dropped their target price from $56 to $50.
 The new note on the price target was released on February 09, 2022, representing the official price target for Carrier Global Corporation stock.
 Previously, the target price had yet another drop from $58 to $54, while Morgan Stanley kept a Overweight rating on CARR stock.
 On February 09, 2022, analysts decreased their price target for CARR shares from 57 to 50.

-Carrier Global Corporation [CARR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.68.
-With this latest performance, CARR shares gained by 18.42% in over the last four-week period, additionally plugging by 15.33% over the last 6 months – not to mention a drop of -19.52% in the past year of trading.
+Carrier Global Corporation [CARR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.84.
+With this latest performance, CARR shares gained by 8.94% in over the last four-week period, additionally plugging by 10.71% over the last 6 months – not to mention a drop of -22.26% in the past year of trading.

 Carrier Global Corporation’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.20 and a Current Ratio set at 1.60.